West Georgia Wolves baseball

 The West Georgia Wolves baseball team is the varsity intercollegiate athletic team of the University of West Georgia in Carrollton, Georgia, United States.
-The team competes in the National Collegiate Athletic Association's Division I and is a member of the Atlantic Sun Conference since 2024.
+The team competes in the National Collegiate Athletic Association's Division I and is a member of the United Athletic Conference since 2024.
 They will become full members in the 2028 season after finishing the four-year NCAA Division I reclassification period.

 NCAA tournament

 West Georgia appeared in the NCAA Division II baseball tournament seven times.
 They went 13–15.